 Anticipation has the opposite effect, turning awareness upon the next moment in time and collapsing it, thereby shutting out any delocalization effects.
 This is why using a psychomantium requires non-anticipation of results.
 The ego being a creature of linear time and thus anticipation naturally hinders such efforts, though the very nature of trance involves temporary dissolution or forgetting of the ego.

-I’m writing this for informational purposes only.
-If you’re thinking about trying it, better read up on the subject as scrying out of ignorance can lead to the same problems as using a Ouija board out of ignorance.
+If you’re thinking about trying scrying, better read up on the subject as scrying out of ignorance can lead to the same problems as using a Ouija board out of ignorance.
 In all likelihood you’ll give it a shot, get frustrated after a few failed attempts, and give it up.
-But patience and non-anticipation are the only way to get results.
-If this intrigues you, check out the links below.
-(Oddly enough, in junior high I built and experimented with a scrying mirror without ever having read about such things before, and it later came up in the Cass transcripts so my interest in scrying is more than passing).
+Luckily no harm comes of that.
+Just remember that patience and non-anticipation are essential to getting results.

 For most practitioners, scrying requires entering a “mind awake, body asleep” state of consciousness with eyes open.
 This isn’t simply lying still until your body goes numb with boredom.
 As long as you are awake, you will see nothing in the mirror.
 You must fall asleep with your eyes open, thereby entering a heavy immobilized state.
 This is very difficult.
 See my research note on Active Dreaming for more on this.

 To walk, you first have to learn to crawl, and crawling consists in lying down, closing your eyes, and attempting to fall asleep while remaining aware throughout that transition.
 Books like the The Silva Method can help with this, or else see this excerpt from Theun Mares’s book Cry of the Eagle on the topic of Active Dreaming.